ackwell/ninjabot/README.md

 If you write a plugin which you think would benefit the main code base, by all means, send a pull request!
 Additions are always welcome.

+Please note: Due to the recent/ongoing revamp, the plugin API avaliable is not nessicarily stable, and as such could change at any time.
+I will announce any breaking changes in teh changelog.